Perl: A Better Cross-Platform CLI Tool Across Unix Systems

 1. Context

-On a Linux system, grep
+On Linux systems, grep

 , sed

-and awk
+, and awk

-They are often considered standard, and relied upon by users.
+are old and ubiquitous tools.
+They are often considered standard and relied upon by users.

 However, I recently encountered a case where sed

-does not run the same
+does not run the same across Unix systems.

 1.1.
 Problem

-At work, as part of a tool running on the local machine of the developer, and in the CI/CD pipeline, I needed to remove some lines from a file before processing it further.
+At work, as part of a tool running on the local machine of the developer and in the CI/CD pipeline, I needed to remove some lines from a file before processing it further.

 I reached for sed

-, and tested the command successfully on the CI/CD pipeline:
+and tested the command successfully on the CI/CD pipeline:

 sed -i -e '/xxx/d' file.txt

-However, while testing on my Mac laptop, it couldn’t run, unless I provided an
+However, while testing on my Mac laptop, it couldn’t run unless I provided an empty argument to -i

 :